Once you have begun to establish a new business, you will face the daunting task of deciding which type of business it will be.

 Interested in turning your company into an S corp?
 Contact me at email@example.com to learn more!

 The C corporation is the most common type of corporation in the United States.
 As a C corp, there is no limit to how much your company can grow!

-A C corp can sell stocks, and can have an unlimited number of shareholders.
-As a corporation, this type of business is independent from the people who own and manage it, and so is considered a legal “person” under tax laws.
+A C corp can sell stocks and can have an unlimited number of shareholders.
+Like a corporation, this type of business is independent of the people who own and manage it, and so is considered a legal “person” under tax laws.